Open Accessibility Menu

 • Drink plenty of fluids, including water and electrolyte replacement drinks.
 An electrolyte replacement drink like Gatorade is important because drinking too much water can deplete sodium levels.

-• Try to drink a glass of water with each meal and between meals; before, during and after exercise; and if you are feeling hungry (thirst may be confused with feelings of hunger).
+• Try to drink a glass of water with each meal and between meals; before, during, and after exercise; and if you are feeling hungry (thirst may be confused with feelings of hunger).
 Water is essential to keeping your temperature normal, keeping your joints lubricated, protecting your spinal cord, ensuring clear thinking and getting rid of waste when you sweat or go to the bathroom.

 • Do not drink alcoholic, caffeinated or sugary beverages in hot temperatures.
 They can increase dehydration.